clojure-doc/clojure-doc.github.io/README.md

 These guides are more in-depth, focused on various aspects of the language and interoperability.
 Examples of such guides include:

-  * Sequences
+  * Collections & Sequences
+  * Concurrency & Parallelism
   * Interoperability
-  * Reference types
   * Laziness
-  * Macros and compilation
+  * Macros

 Target audience: from developers who already have some familiarity with the language to those who have been using it for a while.